AlchemeyLab/JANGOFETT/README.md

 --------------------------------------------------------------------------------------------
 TO RUN CGMF AND GEANT4:

-     ./run_jangofett.sh - i
+     ./run_jangofett.sh - ci

-TO RUN WITH AN EXISTING CGMF SIMULATION:
+TO RUN GEANT4 WITH AN EXISTING CGMF SIMULATION:

-    ./run_jangofett.sh - f path/to/cgmffile.cgmf.0
+    ./run_jangofett.sh - cf path/to/cgmffile.cgmf.0

+TO RUN GEANT4 WITH AN EXISTING PARSED CSV FILE:

+    ./run_jangofett.sh -csv path/to/csvfile.csv

+TO APPLY AN EXPERIMENTAL TIMELINE TO AN EXISTING GEANT4 OUTPUT:

+    ./run_jangofett.sh -rt path/to/output.root

+    In order to execute properly, the root output will need the timestamps of the recorded step/hit data, as well as tracks on the event ID in reference to the all primaries/secondaries from a single fission event.

+    The original timestamps will be shifted chronologically according to their eventID.

 --------------------------------------------------------------------------------------------------